vickyq0513/GANimation_final/README.md

 ## Prerequisites
-- Install requirements.txt (Detailed packages and version required are listed)
+- Install requirements.txt (Detailed packages[Pytorch, tensorboardx etc.] and version required are listed)

 ## Data Preparation
 The code requires a directory containing the following files: